EvanZhouDev/zyma/CONTRIBUTING.md

 $ bun run test --update-snapshots
 ```

-To update snapshots for other OSes, get the updated snapshots from the CI.
+If you don't use a Linux-based system, get the updated snapshots from the CI.

 See [here](./tests/example.spec.ts) for an example test.
 We use [Playwright](https://playwright.dev) for end-to-end testing.